Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: The -action on

-in $\bcF $.
-Recall that $l_{\tau }\subset \bcC $ by Lemma \ref{lisichki}, so that $l_{\tau }$ is a point on $\bcF $.
-In Murre's paper the cubic is projected from a line not belonging neither to $\bcF _0$ nor to $\bcF _0'$, so that the discriminant curve is irreducible.
-Our case is different.
-The line $l_{\tau }$ does not belong to the set $\bcF _0$, but still it is an element of the set $\bcF _0'$.
-This makes an effect that the discriminant curve $C$ is reducible.
-Actually, it consists of $2$ irreducible components,
+be the discriminant curve of $\hat p$.
+This is an algebraic curve of degree $5$ in $\Pi _{\tau }$.
+Let also $\bcF $ be the Fano surface of lines on $\bcC $.
+Following \cite{MurreCubics}, we look at the Zariski closed subset $\bcF _0$ (respectively, $\bcF '_0$) in $\bcF $ generated by lines $l$, such that for $l$ there exists a plane $\Pi $ in $\PR ^4$ with $\bcC \cdot \Pi = 2l + l'$ (respectively, $\bcC \cdot \Pi = l + 2l'$).
+In loc. cit. the cubic is projected from a line belonging neither to $\bcF _0$ nor to $\bcF _0'$, so that the discriminant curve is irreducible.
+In our case the line $l_{\tau }$ is not in $\bcF _0$, but still is an element of $\bcF _0'$.
+This has the effect that the discriminant curve $C$ is reducible and consists of $2$ irreducible components,